legol18/Tester/README.md

 # Tester
 Simulation project for modeling metacommunity dynamics.

-Currently working on the comparison of different time factors accompanying the between species, between patch and the combined response random numbers.
-To be updated ...
+Project is based on *Wang and Loreau* paper on "Biodiversity and ecosystem stability across scales in metacommunities" in *Ecology letters, Volume 19, Issue 5, May 2016, Pages 510–518*.

 To check the preliminary results, please compile the linked executable: